 Oh, and it's Christmas Eve.

 Shares its source material with Tokyo Godfathers, which places the story in then-modern Tokyo.
+The main premise also served as an inspiration for movies such as Three Men and a Baby and the first Ice Age film.

 - Adult Fear: The film is themed around this.
 The group has to prevent the defenseless baby from dying while out in the desert.
 There's also a run-in with a snake who almost bites the baby.